 - Blurred vision (if the growth gets close to the middle of your cornea)

 - Restriction of eye movement (this is rare)

 Some people don't like the way a pterygium looks.
-Typically it is a triangle-shaped growth.
-But not always.
+Typically, it is a triangle-shaped growth, but the shape may vary.
 Some people notice it only after the growth has covered a major part of their cornea and blocks their iris.
 The growth might be white, pink, or red.

 Your healthcare provider can diagnose this with a health history and physical exam.
 This will include a detailed eye exam, especially if you have vision problems.
 Your healthcare provider might refer you to an eye care provider (ophthalmologist) for evaluation.

-Often a health history and exam provide enough information for a diagnosis.
+Often, a health history and exam provide enough information for a diagnosis.
 Your eye care provider will closely examine your growth.
 This can help to make sure it is not another condition that may need different treatment.
-In some cases, your eye care provider might take a small sample (biopsy) of the pterygium and have it checked under a microscope.
-This is to make sure it isn’t a cancer growth.
-But this is often not needed.
+In some rare cases, your eye care provider might take a small sample (biopsy) of the pterygium and have it looked at under a microscope to make sure it isn’t a cancer growth.

 If your pterygium is not causing any symptoms, it won't need treatment.
 If symptoms develop, your eye care provider might recommend the following:

-- Over-the-counter products to help with redness or irritation, such as artificial tears or other eye drops, gels, or ointments
+- Over-the-counter products to help with discomfort, redness, or irritation, such as artificial tears or other lubricating eye drops, gels, or ointments

 - Prescription eye drops, gels, or ointments, such as steroid eye drops, if the over-the-counter products don't help

 Only surgery can remove your pterygium.
 But other treatments may help reduce symptoms.
 Your eye care provider may be more likely to recommend surgery if:

 - Your growth is causing vision problems or is getting larger

 - You can’t move your eye normally